nodejs/node-addon-api/doc/threadsafe.md

 This API is designed without N-API 5 native support for [the optional JavaScript function callback feature](https://github.com/nodejs/node/commit/53297e66cb).
-  `::New` methods that do not have a `Function` parameter will construct a _new_, no-op `Function` on the environment to pass to the underlying N-API call.

 This API has some dynamic functionality, in that:
 - The `[Non]BlockingCall()` methods provide a `Napi::Function` parameter as the